mkijowski/lab-passwords/LAB-INSTRUCTIONS.md

 Where each line is a section from a user's `/etc/shadow` entry.

-In this exercise you will be attempting to recover as many passwords as you can from the supplied files.
+In this lab you will be attempting to recover as many passwords as you can from the supplied files.

 You will need to download the dictionaries and shadow file via github website (windows) or via wget as follows: